rlane/scasm/README.md

 Contributing
 ------------

-Fork the project on GitHub and send me a merge request.
+Fork the project on GitHub and send me a pull request.